Body Sensing & Movement Awareness ©

 All this is integrated into the lessons to produce powerful effects.

-She is based in the South of England and works from her home movement studio, at various locations, via video link overseas and runs training courses for Bodywork Practitioners, Healthcare Workers & Exercise Teachers.
+She is based in the South of England and works in her home movement studio, at various locations, via video link overseas and runs training courses.